rcallaby/Hacking-Study-Guide/Windows Privilege Escalation Notes/Exploring Automated Tools/The Tools.md

-<strong>The Tools</strong>
+# The Tools

-Below you will find some of the automated tools to escalate Windows.
+## Below you will find some of the automated tools to escalate Windows.

 For Powershell you have the following:
     sherlock.ps1